agude/agude.github.io/_books/surface_detail.md

 Outside The Normal Moral Constraints_ (_FOTNMC_).

 The second is Veppers's involvement in the war.
 At first, he seems to be a minor player, but we quickly learn that he is crucial.
-Initially, he plots with both sides before revealing he supports the anti-hell side, which is unexpected due to how evil he is.
+He plots with both sides before revealing he supports the anti-hell side, which is unexpected due to how evil he is.
 We learn that his company provides the hardware on which most of the hells run.

 The third is the war story of virtual soldier Gyorni Vatueil as he rises through the ranks on the anti-hell side of the _War in Heaven_.
-He realizes that his side is losing and is pivotal in escalating the war into the real world by conspiring with the Geseptian-Fardesile Cultural Federacy (GFCF) to build a war fleet to attack the servers running the hells.
+Realizing his side is losing, he escalates the war into the real world by conspiring with the Geseptian-Fardesile Cultural Federacy (GFCF) to launch an attack on the hell servers.

 The fourth plotline follows Prin and Chay, two Pavuleans who infiltrate their species' hell to expose its horrors.
-Prin successfully escapes, but Chay's mind is too far gone, and she remains trapped in the hell.
-Through Chay's eyes, the reader is shown exactly how terrible these simulated hells are. {{
+Prin escapes, but Chay's mind is too far gone, and she remains trapped in the hell.
+Through Chay's eyes, the reader is shown exactly how terrible these simulated hells are. {{ the_authors }}
-the_authors }} infamous ability to write gruesome violence brings the horror to life.
+infamous ability to write gruesome violence brings the horror to life.

 The final plotline involves Contact agent Yime Nsokyi, part of Quietus---the branch of Contact that deals with the dead, the reincarnated, and the simulated.
-She tries to catch Y'breq but repeatedly fails to intercept her.
+She tries to intercept Y'breq but repeatedly fails.
 Nsokyi's role in the narrative is mainly as an observer, offering the reader different perspectives on the conflict.

 ## Thoughts